Scaled Quail in the Trans-Pecos

 The average number of scaled quail observed per route was 10.93 compared to 16.60 last year.
 This below the 15-year mean of 19.57 and is predictive of a below average year in the Trans Pecos.
 Public hunter opportunities can be found at Elephant Mountain and Black Gap Wildlife Management Areas where staff have observed above average scaled quail populations.

 Search for quail hunting opportunities on public & leased land with an Annual Public Hunting Permit.

 Chart of Survey Data for Trans-Pecos

-The following graph and table show the annual mean number of Scaled Quail observed and heard in the Trans-Pecos region from 2004 to 2018 using randomly selected, 20-mile roadside survey lines.
+The following graph and table show the annual mean number of Scaled Quail observed per route in the Trans-Pecos region from 2004 to 2018 using randomly selected, 20-mile roadside survey lines.

 Table of Survey Data for Trans-Pecos